 Study Subject: Students are supported for courses in their own region.
 Awards are made in fields such as development studies, rural development, health care, education and law with the aim of supporting and enhancing the contribution recipients can make to Irish Aid’s partner organizations.

-Scholarship Award: The scholarship award covers course fees, required flights, accommodation (for out of the country study), monthly allowances, insurance and other incidental expenses.
-Eligible Masters programmes in Ireland commence in the period August to September each year and, depending on the course, scholarships will run for between 10 and 16 months.
+Award: The Award covers course fees, required flights, accommodation (for out of the country study), monthly allowances, insurance and other incidental expenses.
+Eligible Masters programmes in Ireland commence in the period August to September each year and, depending on the course, financial aid positions will run for between 10 and 16 months.

 Eligibility: To be eligible, applicants must